How to Register Motorcycles, Boats, and More in California

 4. Pay the $58 registration plus any taxes, and fees

 Dealerships will provide the state with the cycle’s title.
-Else, complete a title transfer, create a bill of sale, and pay application fees when registering the motorcycle.
+Complete a title transfer, create a bill of sale, and pay application fees when registering the motorcycle.
 Out-of-state motorcyclist will provide their title & registration during this process, then follow the same steps.

 You will also pay a California Highway Patrol Fee, Vehicle License Fee, County/District fees, and a Use tax.
 Refer to the CA DMV’s fee calculator for specifics for your make, model, and year.